Maceris/Hemera/README.md

 # Hemera

-A programming language intended as an alternative to C++.
+A programming language designed to be nice to use for building software that is nice to use.

 For more specific information [about the language](/docs/about.md), please see the docs directory.